Competences

 UK Board of Healthcare Chaplaincy (UKBHC) acknowledges the vision, experience and expertise of NHS Education for Scotland (NES) and the Scottish Chaplains Professional Leads Group, in co-ordinating the 2020 framework, reflecting current Spiritual Care practice in Scotland.

-The UKBHC also recognises that, for some time now, Spiritual Care in Scotland has been delivered in a generic way and that Scottish NHS Chaplains have not been employed by, or to represent, a specific faith or belief community in the work they do.
+The UKBHC also recognises that, for some time now, Spiritual Care in Scotland has been delivered in a generic way and that Scottish NHS Spiritual Care Professionals have not been employed by, or to represent, a specific faith or belief community in the work they do.
 In addition to this, Scotland has been at the forefront of developing a validated and internationally used tool for measuring the effectiveness of Spiritual Care (the Patient Reported Outcome Measure® or PROM®), an evidence-based and positively evaluated model for staff to reflect on their practice in a values-based way (Values-Based Reflective Practice® or VBRP® ) and an evidence-based programme for deploying Spiritual Care support in the community (Community Chaplaincy Listening® or CCL® ).
 All of this work, together with a generic mode of working, over the past decade has resulted in different emphasises in Scotland in the structuring and delivery of Spiritual Care and, therefore, in the articulation of Standards and C&Cs that the above 2020 Framework represents.